dscho/xkcd/content/comics/2006-7-12-the-fast-and-the-furious.md

 **You get blue sparks.**

-The FAST and the FURIOUS: *TOKYO DASH!!*
+The FAST and the FURIOUS: *Tokyo Dash!!*